-As part of ESA’s continuing efforts to develop new and better instruments for observing Earth, the Agency has initiated a series of studies to assess the feasibility of using a very short radar wavelength – only 8.5 mm – called Ka-band.
+As part of ESA’s continuing efforts to develop new and better instruments for observing Earth, a series of studies have been initiated to assess the feasibility of using a very short radar wavelength – only 8.5 mm – called Ka-band.

 In recent years, Ka-band synthetic aperture radar (SAR) interferometry from airborne platforms has shown good performance levels and potential for using over a wide range of targets.
 The indications are that this short wavelength radar would be able to offer both very high-resolution images and precise measurements of surface height that would be suitable for a wide range of environmental applications.

 To support feasibility studies for a spaceborne high-resolution single-satellite interferometric SAR system operating in Ka-band and the associated technology roadmap, a better knowledge of Ka-band backscatter levels of natural targets as a function of incidence angles is required.
 The assessment of Ka-band single-pass interferometry for the different envisaged remote-sensing applications is also essential to consolidate instrument parameterisation and requirements.

 The KaSAR campaign addresses critical needs related to the studies, which are currently lacking in proper datasets supported with in situ characterisation.
 In particular, the focus is on a better definition of instrument sensitivity, dynamic range and instrument modes including polarisation.